 What do I do if I think my child may have special educational needs?

 Act now!
 Firstly, speak to your child’s class teacher to discuss their progress and/or any barriers to learning.
 If further support is needed, the class teacher will liaise with the SENCo in school.
 You can also contact the SENCo Alison Liversage on 0113 235 0539.
 Arrangements will be made for a meeting where school will listen carefully to concerns and put any appropriate actions in place.
 This may involve signposting to other professionals if necessary.

 How will school support my child?

 Every child is different, so the level or types of support given will be dependent upon the individual child’s needs.
-As well as identifying children to access small group interventions and booster groups, the class teacher will adapt their own class practises to accommodate the child initially, before seeking advice and support from the SENCo and/or Senior Leadership Team.
+As well as identifying children to access small group interventions and booster groups, the class teacher will adapt their own class practises to accommodate the child initially, before seeking advice and support from the SENCo and/or Strategic Leadership Team.

 If a child requires significant support to access the mainstream curriculum, school may apply for extra funding for adaptations to the building, curriculum and staffing, as necessary.